AllenCompSci/Galaga2.0/README.md

 Omar: Enemy (And help with Graphics); Put image aashay into the program (still not done, will have to revamp), researched putting images into Java graphics.

 Anuj: Did Research and got the pictures for Indhar to implement in Graphics, and helped him with it.
 Researched enemy movement.
+Made powerpoint rulebook

 Indhar: Graphics Panel (And Sound Research) Put image aashay into the graphics program (still not done).